• Skip to primary navigation

 • Chill in the fridge until the chocolate has just set (around 10 minutes).
 With a sharp knife cut through the chocolate layer into 16 squares.
 Place back in fridge to set properly for another 20 minutes.

-• Cut through the other 2 layers into squares.
-Keep in the fridge.
+• Cut through the other 2 layers once chilled.
+Store in the fridge for up to 5 days, or freeze.

 Notes